 Cleaning the computer vents Air vents keep the computer cool.
 Keep these vents clean by using a small, battery- powered vacuum cleaner.
 (A battery-powered vacuum cleaner eliminates the risk of electric shock.)
 1. Vacuum the vents on the computer case.
-2 Permana any debrie that has accumulated in and around the computer

 Remove any debris that has accumulated in and around the computer connectors (for example, the Ethernet and USB connectors).

 Cleaning the keyboard and mouse When cleaning the keyboard keys, use a low setting on a battery-powered vacuum cleaner, to avoid removing key caps and springs.
 1. Vacuum between the keys of the keyboard and along the grooves.
 2. Use a clean, dry cloth and isopropyl (rubbing) alcohol to clean buildup on the keyboard keys and along its edges.
-3. Wipe the body of the mouse and the mouse cord by using cleaning wipes.
-If you have a roller-ball mouse, clean the ball and rollers inside: 1.
+3. Wipe the body of the mouse and the mouse cord by using cleaning wipes. lf yo ou have a roller-ball mouse, clean the ball and rollers inside: 1.
 Turn the mouse upside down, and rotate the ball-cover ring counterclockwise to remove the ring and release the roller ball.
 2. Rinse the roller ball with soap and warm water.
 3. Clean the rollers inside the mouse with a cotton swab dampened with isopropyl (rubbing) alcohol.
 4. After the roller ball and rollers are completely dry, replace the ball and ball- cover ring.
-Cleaning the touch screen Follow these steps to clean the touch screen: ow these steps to clean the touch screen: 1.
+Cleaning the touch screen Foll ow these steps to clean the touch screen: 1.
 Turn off the computer.
 Tap the Start button, and then tap Shut Down .
 2. Disconnect the power cord from the wall.
 3. Spray a small amount of mild glass cleaner on a soft cloth to clean the touch screen.
 4. Wipe the surface and left and right side of the touch screen to remove any dirt, fingerprints, or other debris that could hinder the touch recognition of the screen.

-\triangle CAUTION: Do not spray or place the cleaner directly on the screen; spray the cleaner into the cloth, and then wipe the sides and surface of the touch screen.
+CAUTION: Do not spray or place the cleaner directly on the screen; spray the cleaner into the cloth, and then wipe the sides and surface of the touch screen.